A medieval court jester was a jester employed by the royal court for his performance and entertainment.

 A medieval court jester could perform a variety of tricks other than telling jokes.
-For instance, his entertainment included music, juggling, acting, and clowning etc. Medieval court jesters enjoyed certain privileges which other people did not.
+For instance, his entertainment included music, juggling, acting, clowning, etc. Medieval court jesters enjoyed certain privileges which other people did not.
 For instance, they could make fun of nobles and respectable personalities and get away with it!

 A normal jester, who travelled from place to place, usually lived in poverty or survived on little money.
 He also did not have a permanent place to live.

 The foremost responsibility of a medieval court jester was to entertain the king and uplift his mood during sad moments.
 Thus we see in King Lear that the jester accompanies the king during his gloomy walk in the woods.

 His payment in the form of money depended on his performance.
 If he managed to make the king happy, he was paid handsomely.
 Thus some medieval court jesters were quite well off.
 However, there was no set income for a court jester.

-Medieval court jesters were paid handsomely during the service in the royal court.
+Medieval court jesters were paid handsomely during their service in the royal court.
 Further, they could also use their influence in the court to provide financial benefits to their relatives or friends.
 For instance, the famous jester of Henry VIII of England, William Sommers used his influence to provide financial assistance to his uncle.

 A medieval court jester was given residence in the castle or in a cottage.
-Unlike the wandering jesters, he had permanent abode and did not have to worry about residence.
-Not just safe residence, he was also provided food and financial security.
+Unlike the wandering jesters, he had a permanent abode and did not have to worry about residence.
+Not just a safe residence, he was also provided food and financial security.

 Medieval court jesters were common in the courts of medieval kings and sometimes exerted considerable influence on the king.
 Some of them enjoyed special privileges in the court and could use those privileges to help their relatives.
-Unlike wandering jesters, medieval court jesters enjoyed financial security and a permanent residence.